Whether you are launching a company, product, or service, a messaging framework is a core element you cannot do without.

 Don't dance around the point of your message; a good marketer goes straight for the jugular!
 The company behind a website that has a lot of information but doesn't give you a clear takeaway probably hasn't created a messaging framework.

 Mapping messages to your customer's pain points is a winning formula.
 Defining the messages in the framework prior to creating your assets will set the right tone not just for your marketing team but also for your sales reps and support team.

 Once you complete the previous steps, you'll be ready to commence writing.
 Align your teams on your common framework and work on the following assets:

 - Header.
 Summarize in 25 words what your company does.
 This is particularly effective when creating a website.
 Find words that communicate both who you are and what you do—and capture the attention of your potential lead within the first five seconds.

 - Elevator pitch.
-Create an engaging and informative description of your company that is between 55 and 100 words and discusses the goals, mission, history, and achievements of your company in depth.
-An elevator pitch is especially helpful to your PR team and executives, who should all use the same phrases so that they reinforce the company's brand and values.
+Create an engaging and informative description of your company in 55-100 words that discusses the goals, mission, history, and achievements of your company.
+An elevator pitch is especially helpful to your PR team and executives, who should all use the same phrases so they reinforce the company's brand and values.

 - Brand promise.
 In 10 words or less, define what you want people to remember about your company.
 In many cases, the brand promise is your tagline.
 In my company's case, the promise is "Alignment is at the core of everything we do"; it's not only directed at clients but also intended to reinforce our alignment message internally.